tfelix/bestia-docs/content/docs/mechanics/_index.md

 Due to this event the world is **generated dynamically**.
 Despite the ultimate goal of the game to prevent or initiate this destruction, this should remain a rare event that occurs no more frequently than every 1 to 2 years (in real time).
 The newly generated world should cover as wide a spectrum of biomes as possible.
 The world and its inhabitants embed themselves in a certain history, which should also be generated as automatically as possible.
 This enriches the player experience especially in the beginning when there are not many players.

-For the details of world generation, see the [technical documentation](/docs/server/world-generation).
+For the details of world generation, see the [server documentation](/docs/server/world-generation).

 ### Postal System